 Serious Games Are Serious Marketing

 The convergence of mainstream social web gaming with game theory has created a modern generation of serious games.
-A serious game is “a mental contest, played with a computer in accordance with specific rules that uses entertainment to further government or corporate training, education, health, public policy and strategic communication objectives.”
+A serious game is a type of video game played on a computer or mobile device for the purpose of learning rather than pure entertainment.
+Serious games impart skills, knowledge and attitudes to further an organization’s objectives and are primarily used in government, corporate training, education, health care, public policy and strategic communication.

-The effect on marketing (particularly for complex business to business products) is that today’s interactive web technologies offer a unique opportunity to build market-facing, serious games that illustrate the benefits of products and services.
-These technologies go a step beyond viral games, which generate awareness through entertainment, and moves towards generating an understanding of core benefits.
+The effect on marketing (particularly for complex business-to-business products) is that today’s interactive web technologies offer a unique opportunity to build market-facing serious games that illustrate the benefits of products and services.
+These technologies go a step beyond viral games, which generate awareness through entertainment.

-For example, a viral game that markets a city planning software tool might have you whipping the mouse around to quickly repair roads and power grids behind a rampaging but funny Godzilla.
-A serious game would be more likely to simulate the challenges that a city planner faces in the real world while showing how a software product could help the job get done better — like this IBM serious game for CityOne.
+A viral game that features a city planning environment might have you whipping the mouse around to quickly repair roads and power grids behind a rampaging but funny Godzilla.
+But a serious game would be more likely to simulate the challenges that a city planner faces in the real world while showing how a software product could help get the job done better — like this B2B serious game for IBM, CityOne.

 The bottom line is that people can really learn and understand what a product does and why it can benefit them if they can experience it.
-These games may prove much more effective than even excellent static marketing with brilliant copy and perfect imagery.
-This is one reason why the next generation Market eXperience is about so much more than content; it is about interaction with knowledge through applications.
+These games may prove much more effective than excellent static marketing with brilliant copy and perfect imagery.
+A well-rounded customer experience is about so much more than words and images; it is about interaction with knowledge through applications.

 Software is not just helpful to your marketing and product / value delivery, it is central to it.